esha77/ass-cracker/CONTRIBUTING.md

 solution are.
 If the change is simple and well understood, maintainers will indicate their support with a heartfelt emoji.

-When the problem is well understood but the solution leads to large structural changes to the code base, these changes should be proposed in the form of an [Architectural Decision Record (ADR)](./docs/adr/).
+When the problem is wells understood but the solution leads to large structural changes to the code base, these changes should be proposed in the form of an [Architectural Decision Record (ADR)](./docs/adr/).
 The ADR will help build consensus on an overall strategy to ensure the code base maintains